 The number of new COVID-19 cases reported in Portugal on Monday was among the lowest in months — but experts warn that we’re not at the finish line yet.

 An additional 549 people tested positive for the coronavirus as of Feb.
 22, according to Direção-Geral da Saúde.
-That’s lower than the lowest it’s been in five months, according to Público, and marks a significant drop from the peak of more than 15,000 cases reported several days in January.
+That’s the lowest it’s been in five months, according to Público, and marks a significant drop from the peak of more than 15,000 cases reported several days in January.

 An additional 61 people have died after contracting the virus, meanwhile, but that’s also substantially lower from the 300 or more dying daily last month.
 So far, 16,023 people who caught the virus have died in Portugal.